iSECPartners/Introspy-Android/README.md

 various filters and options applied to them.
 The changes are dynamic and you do not need to restard the applications for them to be effective.

+It should be noted that the Core application can work on a device running Android SDK 9 whereas the Config application can only run from SDK 11 due to the use of the specific APIs.
+In order to test applications on older SDKs without the GUI, you can simply create a file named "introspy.config" containing filters you want at the root of the application directory.
+Example:

+        adb shell su -c echo "GENERAL CRYPTO, KEY, HASH, FS, IPC, PREF, URI, WEBVIEW" > /data/data/com.YOUR_APP_NAME/introspy.config

 ### How to uninstall

         adb uninstall com.introspy.core